delphinegodet/exercice-mapui/mapui-app/README.md

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Don't forget to launch the API first (which is in `../mapui-api`).
+And read the README there too to setup the database and launch the API.

 ## Build